 Did you know we crossed the whole of Italy by bike?
 It took us almost two months, but it was one of our best adventures.
 You can see all the videos from this bicycle trip here

 Italian classes in Italy

 As we are in Italy, the least we can do is to learn Italian, isn’t it?

-We spent an average of 60 Euros per week for things like, a bottle of wine, an aperitivo – something like the Italian happy hour where you pay about 7 euros for a drink and eat as much as you want –, as well as meeting friends, and so on.
+We spent living in Italy an average of 60 Euros per week on things like a bottle of wine, an aperitivo – something like the Italian happy hour where you pay about 7 euros for a drink and eat as much as you want –, as well as meeting friends, and so on.

 Total cost to live in Italy

-To make things easier for the USA readers in here, the cost of living in Italy in US dollars is 1820.
+To make things easier for the USA readers here, the cost of living in Italy in US dollars is 1870.

 That is all, guys.
-We hope you liked our how much does it cost to live in Italy post and that it helps you organise your moving to Italy in 2022!
+We hope you liked our How much does it cost to live in Italy post and that it helps you organise your moving to Italy in 2023!
 If you have any queries, please get in touch at firstname.lastname@example.org.
 And don’t forget to follow us on Instagram as we are always sharing tips and information about life in Italy and elsewhere.

 Good luck with your planning and see you around!